Rustic Modern DIY Paper Towel Holder

 Tip: Use Sandpaper or Steel Wool to roughen up the outer or inner areas of the pipe fittings.
 This will help the glue adhere better.

-Push the 90° Elbow (A) on top of the 2 inch pipe (B).
+Push the 90° Elbow (A) on top of the 2-inch pipe (B).
 Don’t forget the glue!
-Also, make sure sure you use the elbow that has female connectors on both sides so that the 1/2 in pipes will fit into both sides.
+Also, make sure you use the elbow that has female connectors on both sides so that the 1/2 in pipes will fit into both sides.

 And ya know, don’t forget about glue.

-Alternate Option without using second (male/female) Copper Elbow
+Alternate Option without using the second (male/female) Copper Elbow

 You can actually skip the male/female elbow if you want and just add the cap onto the edge of your longer pipe.
 This is what I did because it was a little cleaner and the paper towels never fall off since they bump into the tiny lip of the cap.
 Even as we drive down the road, the paper towels have always stayed nice and secure.
 You can see what I mean below: